godotengine/godot-docs/classes/class_navigationserver2d.rst

 To use the collision avoidance system, you may use agents.
 You can set an agent's target velocity, then the servers will emit a callback with a modified velocity.

 \ **Note:** The collision avoidance system ignores regions.
-Using the modified velocity as-is might lead to pushing and agent outside of a navigable area.
+Using the modified velocity as-is might lead to pushing an agent outside of a navigable area.
 This is a limitation of the collision avoidance system, any more complex situation may require the use of the physics engine.

 This server keeps tracks of any call and executes them during the sync phase.
 This means that you can request any change to the map, using any thread, without worrying.